jrandj/java-11/README.md

     java --module-path . --module simpleinterest
     ```

 1. It is a good design practise to define functionality in the form of an interface and let the actual implementation implement that interface.
-Seperating the interface and the implementation into separate modules allows us to build an application by mixing and matching modules without the need to bundle classes that are not required for the application.
+Separating the interface and the implementation into separate modules allows us to build an application by mixing and matching modules without the need to bundle classes that are not required for the application.
 An interface is added as shown below:
     ```java
     package calculators;
 	public interface InterestCalculator{